sclorg/s2i-nodejs-container/4/README.md

 The debug port can be specified with the environment variable `DEBUG_PORT`. `DEBUG_PORT` is only valid if `DEV_MODE=true`.

-A simple example command for running the docker container in production mode is:
+A simple example command for running the docker container in development mode is:
 ```
 docker run --env DEV_MODE=true my-image-id
 ```